 a) RX_NEXT

 This state variable indicates the COUNT value of the next PDCP SDU expected to be received.
 The initial value is 0, except for sidelink broadcast and groupcast, and for SRBs configured with state variables continuation.
-For NR sidelink communication for broadcast and groupcast, the initial value of the SN part of RX_NEXT is (x +1) modulo (2[sl-PDCP-SN-Size]), where x is the SN of the first received PDCP Data PDU.
+For NR sidelink communication for broadcast and groupcast or sidelink SRB4 for broadcast and groupcast based Relay discovery, the initial value of the SN part of RX_NEXT is (x +1) modulo (2[sl-PDCP-SN-Size]), where x is the SN of the first received PDCP Data PDU.
 For target SRB configured with state variables continuation, the initial value is the value stored in PDCP entity for the corresponding source SRB.
 For source SRB configured with state variables continuation, the initial value is the value stored in PDCP entity for the corresponding target SRB.

-NOTE: For NR sidelink communication for broadcast and groupcast, it is up to UE implementation to select the HFN part for RX_NEXT such that initial value of RX_DELIV should be a positive value.
+NOTE: For NR sidelink communication for broadcast and groupcast or sidelink SRB4 for broadcast and groupcast based Relay discovery, it is up to UE implementation to select the HFN part for RX_NEXT such that initial value of RX_DELIV should be a positive value.

 b) RX_DELIV

 This state variable indicates the COUNT value of the first PDCP SDU not delivered to the upper layers, but still waited for.
 The initial value is 0, except for sidelink broadcast and groupcast, and for SRBs configured with state variables continuation.
-For NR sidelink communication for broadcast and groupcast, the initial value of the SN part of RX_DELIV is (x – 0.5 × 2[sl-PDCP-SN-Size–1]) modulo (2[sl-PDCP-SN-Size]), where x is the SN of the first received PDCP Data PDU.
+For NR sidelink communication for broadcast and groupcast or sidelink SRB4 for broadcast and groupcast based Relay discovery, the initial value of the SN part of RX_DELIV is (x – 0.5 × 2[sl-PDCP-SN-Size–1]) modulo (2[sl-PDCP-SN-Size]), where x is the SN of the first received PDCP Data PDU.
 For target SRB configured with state variables continuation, the initial value is the value stored in PDCP entity for the corresponding source SRB.
 For source SRB configured with state variables continuation, the initial value is the value stored in PDCP entity for the corresponding target SRB.

 c) RX_REORD